jibingl/CCNA-CCNP/reset.md

 ```

 ## Password Recovery
+Approach: Using physical button or break-key signal to break normal boot.
+Then disable the existing configuration file be loaded by boot loader and instead loading factory-default configuration to enter the device's OS.
+Finally, under global config mode, reload the exsiting configuration file and change those forgotten passwords.
 1. Connect a PC/terminal to console port of a switch/router.
 2. Unplug the power cable to the switch/route.
 3. Power on the switch/router and bring it to the `switch:` prompt by breaking normal boot-up.
 There are two ways: